Camping in Wilderness

 - Pooping: Knows the best practices for dealing with human waste and feminine hygiene in the wilderness.

-- Behavior: Understand Leave No Trace principles including being considerate of other campers and keeping a clean campsite.
+- Behavior: Understand Leave No Trace principles including being considerate of other campers and keeping a clean campsite, leave drones at home, be a responsible dog owner, and help to make wilderness an inclusive public space.

 Selecting a Choice Destination